-The Monroe City Court accepts the recommendation of its auditor that the Court more closely monitor the accounting services provided by third parties for completeness and accuracy on a monthly basis to avoid "misposted transactions" and incorrect entries in the accounting records that could cause material misstatements.
-The Court makes specific note it has severed relations with the third party vendor contracted to provide professional accounting services to and behalf of the Court.
+The Monroe City Court is more closely monitoring the accounting services provided by third parties for completeness and accuracy on a monthly basis to avoid "misposted transactions" and incorrect entries in the accounting records that could cause material misstatements.
+The Court has contracted with a new third party to provide professional accounting services to and behalf of the Court.